viniciusferrao/cloysterhpc/README.md

 * We consume a lot of existing software to avoid recreating everything from scratch, most evidently: [xCAT](https://xcat.org) and [OpenHPC](http://openhpc.community).
-We also push changes on consumed projects to enhance them, so we directly benefit from the changes.
+We also push changes on consumed projects to enhance them, so we directly benefit from those changes.
 * CloysterHPC is not made to run inside a container.
-It needs _baremetal_ access.
+It needs _bare metal_ access.
 * Why this isn't written in the __whatever__ language since it's more modern?
   -- _Simply because I tend to write better C++ and C code than other languages,